← Back to Fitley

 7. Who has access to your fitness data

-Your fitness data may be accessed by:
+Your fitness and nutrition data may be accessed by:

 • Creators you subscribe to — creators can see that you are subscribed to their programme and the number of workouts you have completed.
 This is subscriber-specific engagement information.
 Creators cannot access your individual workout performance data (specific exercises, sets, repetitions, weight lifted, or RPE values).
 All performance metrics remain private to you.